elitaone/RIMS-seq/RIMSseq_methylation_prediction/README.txt

 Date: Aug 24, 2023
 ================

-This tool is used to predict the methylation levels of human genomic regions, such as CpG islands, through the application of RIMS-seq.
+This tool is used to predict the methylation levels of human genomic regions, such as CpG islands, using RIMS-seq.

 # Principle of RIMS-seq and methylation prediction

-RIMS-seq deaminates 5-Methylcytosince (5mC) to thymine (T) and cytosine (C) to uracil with different conversion rate.
+RIMS-seq deaminates 5-Methylcytosince (5mC) to thymine (T) and cytosine (C) to uracil (U) with different conversion rate.
 The converted uracil will be removed using USER enzyme from Illumina sequencing, therefore the CtoT error reflects the methylation level.
 We have shown that the CtoT error rate and methylation level have a linear relationship based on linear regression analysis.
 The deamination rate of 5mC is about 1%, so for human genome sequencing, we do not expect an accurate methylation quantification at base resolution due to the sequencing depth limitation.
 Instead we can accurately predict the regional methylation level (e.g. CpG islands methylation level) based on the regional CtoT error rate.

-Because the deamination rate of 5mC varies between each library preparation and sequencing, we use ultra stable regions in the human genome as internal controls to calibrate the linear relationship.
+Because the deamination rate of 5mC varies between each library preparation and sequencing, we use several ultra stable regions in the human genome as internal controls to calibrate the linear relationship.
 The benefit of using internal control is that it has the same level of background error rate.
 In addition, it works for exome targeted enrich sequencing.

 # Analysis pipeline to use RIMS-seq to extract methylation and variant information for human samples, including